anupdhml/nlpserver/README.md

 Go to <http://localhost:8139> and you should see a simple welcome message.

 Basic configuration is handled from *config.py* where things like server name and port can be changed.
 If you are using this in a production environment, set the *DEBUG* flag to *False* here.
-Messages get logged to *nlpserver.log* file (if you ran it from the same directory as the *run_nlpserver.py* file, the log file will be right there.)
-Make sure that you have a symlink pointing to *scripts* in the *nlpserver* folder, if you encounter moudle import errors related to the nlp scripts.
+(Debug) messages get logged to *nlpserver.log* file, in the application directory.
+Make sure that you have a symlink pointing to *scripts* in the *nlpserver* folder, if you encounter module import errors related to the nlp scripts.
 If you can't form a symlink (eg: on Windows machines), just move the *scripts* folder inside *nlpserver*.

 ## Running the server with mod_wsgi

 If you already have apache running and don't want a separate flask server running, you can install [mod\_wsgi](https://code.google.com/p/modwsgi/)
-For ubuntu/debian, this will suffice:
+For Ubuntu/Debian, this will suffice:

     sudo apt-get install libapache2-mod-wsgi